Shuuka Fujii

-Shuuka Fujii (藤井 萩花, Fujii Shūka) is a former Japanese dancer, fashion model, actress, and singer.
+Shuuka Fujii (藤井 萩花, Fujii Shūka) is a Japanese dancer, fashion model, actress, and singer.
 (Note: ShuuKaRen only.)
 She performed as a member of the music groups E-girls, Flower, and ShuuKaRen, and was a former exclusive model for JJ and Love Berry.

 Fujii announced her retirement from the music industry on December 31, 2017 due to her injuries caused by a cervical herniated disk worsening.
 Upon her retirement, she announced she would be studying fashion, art, and photography.
+She resumed her entertainment activities on May 30, 2026.

 Personal life

 Shuuka is the younger sister of Johnny's West member Ryusei Fujii and the older sister of E-girls, Happiness and ShuuKaRen member Karen Fujii.

-On January 27, 2021, Shuuka announced on her Instagram that she had married ALI vocalist Leo Imamura.
-The wedding was attended by the couple's closest family and friends.
-On April 26, 2022 Shuuka and her husband welcomed the birth of their twin sons.
-On October 1, 2025, Shuuka announced on her Instagram that she divorced her husband in June.
+On January 27, 2021, Shuuka announced on her Instagram that she had registered her marriage to ALI's vocalist Leo Imamura.
+The wedding was attended by the couple's family and close friends.
+A year later on April 26, Shuuka and her husband welcomed the birth of their twin sons.
+On October 1, 2025, Shuuka announced that she had divorced Imamura in early June.